foambubble/foam/docs/inbox.md

   - Foam Compiler?
 - Should support Netlify deploys out of the box
 - Foam should tick at the same frequency as your brain, and the Foam graph you build should match the mental model you have in your head, making navigation effortless.
   - Maps have persistent topologies.
 As the graph grows, you should be able to visualise where an idea belongs.
 Maybe a literal map?
 And island?
-A DeckGL visualisation?
+A DeckGL visualization?

 Testing: This file is served from the /docs directory.